The local converse theorem for odd special orthogonal and symplectic groups in positive characteristic: Introduction

+As an application to local function fields of positive characteristic in particular, Theorem \ref{main} explains an injectivity of a local functorial lift or local transfer map of irreducible generic supercuspidal representations $\pi$ of $G$ to irreducible supercupidal representations $\Pi$ of ${\rm GL}_R(F)$ defined by Lomel\'{\i} \cite[\S 9]{Lom09} with $R=2r$ if $G={\rm SO}_{2r+1}(F)$ and $R=2r+1$ if $G={\rm Sp}_{2r}(F)$ (Corollaries \ref{SO2n+1-transfer} and \ref{SP2n-transfer}).
+In keeping the spirit of Langlands principle of functoriality described in \cite{JS04}, we expect that the supercuspidality condition can be dropped.
+Finally, let us mention that the result of this paper will be used in a forthcoming work by Haan, Kim, and Kwon \cite{HKK23} on the local converse theorem for even special orthogonal groups ${\rm SO}_{2r}(F)$ and orthogonal groups ${\rm O}_{2r}(F)$.

 The overview of this article is the following.
-Section \ref{RS} contains Rankin-Selberg integrals for ${\rm SO}_{2r+1}(F) \times {\rm GL}_n(F)$, Bessel models, and unnormalized and normalized $\gamma$-factors.
-In addition, we show that normalized $\gamma$-factors coincide with the one defined via the Langlands-Shahidi method.
-Section \ref{PBT} serves as a brief introduction of theory of Cogdell, Shahidi, and Tsai concerning germ expansions and asymptotic of partial Bessel functions.
-The proof of local converse theorem for odd special orthogonal cases is devoted in Section \ref{LCSo2r+1}, and symplectic cases are considered in Section \ref{LCSp2r}.
+Section \ref{RS} contains Rankin--Selberg integrals for ${\rm SO}_{2r+1}(F) \times {\rm GL}_n(F)$, Bessel models, and unnormalized and normalized $\gamma$-factors.
+In addition, we show that normalized $\gamma$-factors coincide with the one defined via the Langlands--Shahidi method in Section \ref{SO2n+1-equal-section}.
+The proof of local converse theorem for odd special orthogonal cases is devoted in Section \ref{SO2n+1-localconverse}, and symplectic cases are considered in Section \ref{LCSp2r}.